rajaneesh80/Issue-Tracker-web-app/README.md

     * Entered a wrong password confirmation > Output: 'Passwords do not match'.
 (Passed)

     * Entered correctly an username, email address, password and password confirmation > Output: 'You have successfully logged in'.
 (Passed)

+<h4> Forgot Password:-</h4>

+    * if the user forgot the password they can use the forget the hyper password link and fill the form in instruction will be sent to the provided email to reset the password.

+     * I have tested on my email some time email provider blocks it because of security issue.

  <h4> Create, Read, Update and Delete Issues:-</h4>